docker-archive/docker-ce/components/cli/docs/reference/commandline/service_update.md

       --limit-memory bytes                 Limit Memory
       --log-driver string                  Logging driver for service
       --log-opt list                       Logging driver options
-      --mount-add mount                    Add or update a mount on a service --mount-rm list                      Remove a mount by its target path --network-add network                Add a network
+      --max-concurrent                     Number of job tasks to run at once (default equal to --replicas) --mount-add mount                    Add or update a mount on a service --mount-rm list                      Remove a mount by its target path --network-add network                Add a network